Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models: Framework of EIT-SPT Enabled Wireless Foundation Models

 \subsubsection{Modeling Methods of EIT}

-To accurately capture the electromagnetic phenomena governing wireless communication, EIT provides three complementary modeling approaches, as illustrated in Fig.~\ref{EM}. \textbf{(a) Field-Based Modeling:} The most fundamental approach directly models EM wave generation, propagation, and reception using Maxwell equations, often solved with tensor Green functions to characterize fields and environmental effects \cite{zhu2024electromagnetic}.
+Fig.~\ref{EM} illustrates three complementary modeling approaches in EIT to accurately capture the EM phenomena. \textbf{(a) Field-Based Modeling:} The most fundamental approach directly models EM wave generation, propagation, and reception using Maxwell's equations, often solved with tensor Green's functions to characterize fields and environmental effects \cite{10417101}.
 It offers the highest fidelity for arbitrarily complex antennas and environments, naturally accounting for all wave phenomena. \textbf{(b) {Circuit-Based Modeling}}: This method abstracts EM interactions, particularly at antenna ports and within arrays, into equivalent multiport network models \cite{ivrlavc2010toward}, e.g., Z-parameters in Fig.~\ref{EM}(b).
-It excels at analyzing mutual coupling and impedance matching, interfacing efficiently with transceiver circuits, and is computationally more tractable for array analysis once port characteristics are determined. \textbf{(c) Wavenumber-Domain Modeling:} This approach represents fields and interactions in the spatial frequency domain (k-space) via Fourier plane-wave expansion \cite{10819473}, which is well-suited for analyzing scattering and propagation in spatially extended or random media.
+It excels at analyzing mutual coupling and impedance matching, interfacing efficiently with transceiver circuits. \textbf{(c) Wavenumber-Domain Modeling:} This approach represents fields and interactions in the spatial frequency domain via Fourier plane-wave expansion \cite{10819473}, which is well-suited for analyzing scattering and propagation in spatially extended or random media.